Apple Newton

-The Newton is a series of personal digital assistants (PDAs) developed and marketed by Apple Computer, Inc. An early device in the PDA category (the Newton originated the term), it was the first to feature handwriting recognition.
-Apple started developing the platform in 1987 and shipped the first devices in August 1993.
-Production officially ended on February 27, 1998.
-Newton devices ran on a proprietary operating system, Newton OS; examples include Apple's MessagePad series and the eMate 300, and other companies also released devices running on Newton OS.
-Most Newton devices were based on the ARM 610 RISC processor and all featured handwriting-based input.
+The Newton is a specified standard and series of personal digital assistants (PDAs) developed and marketed by Apple Computer, Inc. from 1993 to 1998.
+An early device in the PDA category – the term itself originating with the Newton – it was the first to feature handwriting recognition.
+Newton devices run on a proprietary operating system, Newton OS; unlike the company's Macintosh computers, Apple licensed the software to third-parties, who released Newton devices alongside Apple's own MessagePad line.